kanhaiya-gupta/physics-informed-neural-network/README.md

 This project implements a modular framework for solving partial differential equations (PDEs) using Physics-Informed Neural Networks (PINNs).
 It supports multiple equations (e.g., simple harmonic motion, heat, wave, Burgers' equations) and includes a FastAPI server for exposing PINN functionality via RESTful APIs.
 The framework is designed for extensibility, with separate modules for models, equations, data generation, training, evaluation, and hyperparameter tuning.

+## Framework Overview

+The framework consists of several key components:
+1. **Models**: Neural network architectures for different equations
+2. **Equations**: Mathematical formulations of physical laws
+3. **Data Generation**: Tools for creating training and validation data
+4. **Training**: Algorithms for optimizing the neural networks
+5. **API**: RESTful interface for model training and prediction
+6. **Results**: Storage and visualization of model outputs

 ## Mathematical Background

 ### Simple Harmonic Motion